Multi-Turn Test Case

 makes the assumption that a multi-turn use case are mainly conversational chatbots.
 Agents on the other hand, should be evaluated via component-level evaluation instead, where each component in your agentic workflow is assessed individually.

-Here's an example implementation of an ConversationalTestCase
+Here's an example implementation of a ConversationalTestCase

 :